Meme1079/Meme1079/README.md

 - Autistic
 - Good FNF player
 - Regrets creating this account
-- Can code in Lua, BrainF, HTML, CSS, Javascript (I think)
+- Can code in Lua, Python, BrainF, HTML, CSS, Javascript _(I think)_

 ### Where you can find me
 - GitHub: (You are already here)